 Hershey Black Licorice Lawsuits

 In July 2021, a group of 4 people who suffered serious injuries from adverse black licorice reactions brought a product liability lawsuit against Hershey.
 The lawsuit alleges that Hershey was negligent for failing to provide a warning label on its products.
 All of the plaintiffs in the lawsuit allege that they experienced serious adverse cardiovascular reactions to Hershey’s black licorice which resulted in permanent injuries.
+This lawsuit is still pending in 2024.

 The black licorice lawsuit against Hershey could be the start of a growing trend.
 Hershey has attempted to have the case dismissed for failure to state a claim, but that motion was recently denied by the U.S District Court for the Eastern District of Pennsylvania.
 This means that the case will now move forward into the civil discovery phase and the plaintiffs will present their expert testimony to establish causation.